 01 Jul Is Germany experiencing a housing bubble

-This is the second in my series about property market bubbles and how it affects Germany.
 Many people are asking “Is there a bubble forming here?”.
 The first one was Why German’s think the property market will crash.
 In that article, I talked about being anchored in your history bias.
 About how your experiences growing up affects your worldview.
 German and especially expats are struggling with the idea of a booming housing market.
 Either they don’t believe it or dismiss it as a bubble which will burst taking prices down 30 plus percent.

 This one from Bloomberg